PghMav/Creekmore_Site_Scraper_New/README.md

 - or both

 The newly created .html files are added to the "files" folder, and images are added to the "imgs" folder.
+All errors are logged to an error file in the "logs" folder.

 Run the file apps.js from the command line with two flags: